simonprickett/bartnodeapi/README.md

 #BART Node API

 BART JSON API using Node and Express.
-Will listen on port 8888, supports JSONP.
+Will listen on port 8888, supports JSONP and CORS.

 ##Status